RAHUL04012006/vehicle_detection/README.md

 # vehicle_detection
-# Vehicle Detection Project  This project implements real-time vehicle detection from video using YOLOv5 and OpenCV.
+# This project implements real-time vehicle detection from video using YOLOv5 and OpenCV.

 # Vehicle Detection Project